tamara-qassem/f1/README.md

 Welcome to the F1 Stats Dashboard, your pit stop for all things Formula 1!
 Imagine a place where data meets the racetrack, bringing you the exhilarating world of Formula 1 racing through the lens of data analysis.

-We all have our secret obsessions, and mine revolves around the fast-paced, high-octane world of Formula 1.
+We all have our obsessions, and mine revolves around the fast-paced, high-octane world of Formula 1.
 What do you do when you're passionate about something?
 You create a project around it, obviously!
 So, in a burst of enthusiasm (and maybe a touch of caffeine), I decided to bring together my love for data and the thrilling universe of F1.
 Get ready for a data-driven ride that's faster than a pit stop!

 Dataset Wonderland 📊🏎️
 And guess what?
 All the datasets are right here, neatly parked in the datasets folder.
 Ready for your convenience!
 But, if you fancy the thrill of the track and want to scrape it yourself, buckle up and follow the instructions.
 It's like being your own pit crew—because who needs a pit stop when you can have a pit start?